qwerty-arun/Lets_learn/README.md

 - Cut list feature introduction.
 Column override option.
 - Exporting a cut list to another application.
 - You can make several cutlists for the same part studio.
 - Completed an exercise which made me create multiple cut lists for a reason.
+- Delete part options: delete composite parts, dissolve composite parts or ignore composite parts.
+If you want to remove a composite part which you created, use the dissolve option.
+Don't just go to part list and delete, it will delete the entire list parts present in the composite part.
 ## Pointers in C
 - Application of linked list: Addition of two Polynomials.
 - Merging two linked list program.